 5 ascents to go.
 Tiredness was kicking in.
 The sandwich was a mistake.
 A tasty mistake but a mistake none the less.
 I was now wasting energy digesting my wonderful beautiful sandwich.
 My eyes and concentration floundered and as I passed the graveyard I fell asleep whilst riding.

 Last climb.
-Its now 1am and I am about to make my last ascent of Cock Hill.
+It’s now 1am and I am about to make my last ascent of Cock Hill.
 The last 3km climb.
 The last effort was a joy.
 The guys and girls drove past me in packed cars to meet me on the misty summit.
-They came along side and shouted encouragement.
-Their tail lights disappeared into the mist and as I neared the top their headlight now casted light rays across the horizon.
+They came alongside and shouted encouragement.
+Their taillights disappeared into the mist and as I neared the top their headlight now cast light rays across the horizon.

 I had reached my target.
 8950 meters of climbing.
 A few extra meters in the bank.
 I crossed the white line and turned to make my descent back to the warm pub.
 The team drove behind me as I made my way back to HQ.
 The Bay Horse pub had remained open and it’s warm fire had kept them warm in-between climbs.
 I had fought the temptation to pop into the pub to warm myself before I started another climb.
 I knew the fire would make it hard to climb back onto the Jones.
 My quick breaks would stretch out to prolonged siestas.
 19hrs was long enough.

 Fizzy champagne went straight to my head.
 Pissed after one glass.
 The cold had bit deep and the shivers were hard to repel.
 The wood fire was attractive and enticing but mild hypothermia was making me a tad tired, unresponsive and confused.
 Time to put me in the car and off home.
-It would of been nice to have spent a bit longer with all the great folk who had stayed with me.
-To down a few pints and to enjoy a late night Everest lock in, but alas.
+It would have been nice to have spent a bit longer with all the great folk who had stayed with me.
+To down a few pints and to enjoy a late-night Everest lock-in, but alas.